fibbojs/fibbo/docs/api/classes/3d_src.FComponent3d.md

 **`Description`**

-The base class for all 2D and 3D components in FibboJS.
+The base class for all 3D components in FibboJS.

 ## Implements